DavidHODs/BCB/README.md

 ## Notes

-This project is not a tutorial but a **hands-on exploration** of FastAPI and backend engineering.
-It also serves as a way to integrate DevOps practices for deployment, monitoring, and scaling.
+This is a scaffold project that'll serve as the skeletal framework for another project.
+It does not include authentication, and chat rooms and messages cannot be updated or deleted.